romain-jacob/triscale/README.md

 Additional support functions for running the _TriScale_ analysis.
 - `triplots.py`
 Plotting functions used in _TriScale._ All plots are created using [Plotly](https://github.com/plotly/plotly.py).

-## Reproducing the Paper

-This repository contains all the necessary code and information to reproduce the results analysis and plots presented in the [_TriScale_ paper](https://doi.org/10.5281/zenodo.3464273).

-#### Case Studies

-The [_TriScale_ paper](https://doi.org/10.5281/zenodo.3464273) includes a set of case studies that illustrate the use and benefits of _TriScale_ for concrete networking performance evaluations.
-This repository contains the notebooks that allows to reproduce the analysis of these case studies.

-**... wip ...**

-#### Plots

-**... wip ...**